 1. Application for Admission to the College

-b.
-English is the language of instruction and assessment across MLC.
+- English is the language of instruction and assessment across MLC.
 A student must meet the College’s English language requirements to be eligible for a place.
-A student may be required to sit an English Language Assessment Test, depending on the student’s AEAS proficiency score in accordance with MLC guidelines.
+A student may be required to sit an English Language Assessment Test, to determine if their AEAS proficiency score meets MLC’s requirements.

-Upon acceptance of an offer from the College, families must confirm the enrolment by completing and signing the forms provided and pay the enrolment processing fee.
-The fee is $1,250 for the first student, and $1,000 for each subsequent sibling, is non-refundable and non-transferable, and is not offset against any future tuition fees.
+Upon acceptance of an offer from the College, families must confirm the student’s enrolment by completing the enrolment steps, signing the forms provided, and paying the enrolment processing fee.
+The fee is $1,250 for the first student, and $1,000 for each subsequent sibling.
+The enrolment fee is non-refundable and non-transferable, and cannot be offset against future tuition fees.

 3. Deferral of Enrolment

-Deferral of an accepted place, for entry to a later year, requires payment of a holding fee of 30% of the tuition fee.
-If an enrolled student does not take up a confirmed place at a subsequently arranged date, there will be a continued holding fee of 30% for the period of deferral.
+Deferral of an accepted place for entry to a later year may require payment of a holding fee of 30% of the tuition fee, in order to keep the place available.
 A holding fee is non-refundable and is not offset against any future tuition fees.